Back to blog

 New DepEd Curriculum Changes: What Filipino Teachers Need to Prepare For

-What the proposal is trying to solve
+What the change is trying to solve

 • too many interruptions weaken instructional flow